react-static/react-static/docs/config.md

     temp: 'tmp', // Temp output directory for build files not to be published.
     dist: 'dist', // The production output directory.
     devDist: 'tmp/dev-server', // The development scratch directory.
-    public: 'public' // The public directory (files copied to dist during build)
+    public: 'public', // The public directory (files copied to dist during build)
-    assets: 'dist' // The output directory for bundled JS and CSS }
+    assets: 'dist', // The output directory for bundled JS and CSS },
 }
 ```